 - Vermillion – Vermillion Fire & EMS Station – 820 North Dakota Street, National Guard Armory – 603 Princeton Street

 - Steady Tone – Seek Shelter.
 Sirens are only used when the general public is in danger.
 The sirens in Vermillion and Wakonda are tested weekly on Mondays at Noon.

 Public Warning Siren Activation Policy

-- Sirens will not be activated for Severe Thunderstorm Warnings
+- Sirens will be activated for Tornado Warnings in the areas directly affected.

 - Sirens will be activated for imminent danger that require citizens to seek immediate shelter.

 - Sirens will be activated by official weather spotter request if they feel the situation is dangerous to the general public.